-There is no precise and universally accepted definition of poverty due to its effect on many aspect of human endeavour.
+There is no precise and universally accepted definition of poverty due to its effect on many aspects of human endeavour.
 It is a multi-dimensional and highly complex phenomenon.
-Ukeje (2005) identified three aspect of human condition that poverty affect to include; physical, moral and psychological.
-As a result different criteria have been used to measure poverty.
+Ukeje (2005) identified three aspects of the human condition that poverty affects to include; physical, moral and psychological.
+As a result, different criteria have been used to measure poverty.
 Some see poverty as “inadequacy of income to support a minimum standard of living” ‘ABSOLUTE POVERTY MEASURE’ (Edozien, 1975:35).
 Some view it as a relative concept such that even though they have adequate income for survival, that income falls radically behind that of the community “RELATIVE POVERTY MEASURE” (Srivastava, 1975:63), Brener in Olantan (2005) identified three ways by which poverty can be define measured.
 These include;

 - Commodity base notion of poverty which is also referred to as income poverty

 - Poverty evaluated in terms of achievement of human capability (this include the ability to read and write, health and duration of life, significance participation in the civic life of the community and freedom of movement) and

 - Social deprivation approach (using some absolute measures to determine the individual poverty status)

 According to UNDP Conference Report March 2001,” no precise definition is really needed in Nigeria for us to understand what poverty is, as poverty is indelible on those afflicted by it.
 Some have used the “Basic Needs” such as food, shelter and clothing; while others favour the use of Daily in-take of Calories.
 With this, it is not surprising that poverty is regarded by some as a form of oppression”.
 (Okoh 1984:129)